victorhugogarccia/Geant4-RPCs-MuonID/README.md

-# Simulation of the RPC Detector Array for MuonID
+# Simulation of the RPC Detector Array for ALICE 3 MuonID

 ## Description
 This project simulates a Resistive Plate Chamber (RPC) detector array, consisting of 320 RPCs arranged around a cylindrical steel absorber.